xashru/xashru.github.io/_pages/about.md

   - /about.html
 ---
 Hi!
 I am Tanvir.
-Currently I am working as a Principal Software Engineer at BJIT Limited, Dhaka, Bangladesh.
-My projects typically involve applied deep learning on Computer Vision and Natural Language Processing.
-Previously I worked as a deep learning researcher at Semion Limited.
-I graduated from Bangladesh University of Engineering and Technology (BUET) at 2016.
-My love for programming grew from participating in contests like Google Code Jam, TopCoder and developing video games.
+Currently I am currently a PhD student in Computing and Infomation Science at RIT.
+I am currently researching on the intersection of Deep Learning, NLP and Cybersecurity.

 ## Research Interests
 My primary research interests are in
+- Natural Language Processing
 - Computer Vision
-- Natural Language Processing
 - Unsupervised and self-supervised learning
 - Multimodal representation learning
-- Explainable deep learning
+- Explainable machine learning
 - Reinforcement learning

 <!--